sosolimited/Cpp-Handbook/README.md

 A Soso Tour of Modern C++
 =========================

-Compilable source files explaining common modern C++ techniques.
-Heavily commented source files explain the techniques and show them in a practical format.
+A high-level tour of C++ including compilable source files demonstrating common modern C++ concepts.

+Heavily commented source files explain the concepts and show them in a practical format.
 Running the programs may show “proof” of their stated behavior.

 These programs are not meant to exhaustively document what you can do with C++.
 Instead, they aim to show a subset of the language that is simple, productive, and--yes--even fun to work with.

-Have a read through the source files.
+Read through [The Tour](Cpp-Tour.md), and have a read through the source files.
 Build and run the sample applications.
-Try changing some pieces to see how it changes the program behavior.
+Try changing some code to see how it changes the program behavior.

 ## Building
 ```bash